 - Skipping the Cornstarch Coating: Cornstarch helps to create a crispy texture on the shrimp that really makes these tacos.
 Don't skip this step.

-- Over-Saucing: While the shrimp taco sauce is delicious, using too much can make the taco soggy and overpower the other flavors.
-Apply the sauce sparingly and serve more on the side to add if needed.
+- Over-Saucing: While the shrimp taco sauce is delicious (and I’m often tempted to add more), using too much can make the taco soggy and overpower the other flavors.
+I’ve found it’s best to apply the sauce sparingly and serve more on the side to add if needed.

 More Mexican Food Recipes You'll Love